yzjedu/cs151-lab10-liv_oreoluwa_paige/algorithm.md

 Tasks:
 1. Read data from file to a table
 2. Update the table by adding value/element at each to hold the profit
-   3. For row in table:
-      4. budget =
-      5. demestic gross =
-      6. worldwide gross =
-      6. profit =
-      7. row.append(profit)
 3. Write the new table onto output file
+4. Find and display the movie with the highest profit.
-4. Main function
+5. Main function

 * Purpose:  Read movie data from a CSV file and store it in a list of lists (table).